 The physical, visual and cognitive components of a Dissociative trip

-This guide will categorize the universal effects that occur between each of the classical dissociatives and break them down into their simplest components.
+This guide will categorize the universal effects that occur between each of the classical dissociatives and break them down into their base components.

-- Feeling as though life is being watched through a screen.
+- Feeling as if you are watching the world through a screen.

-- Feeling as though you are physically further away in distance from the external world.
+- Feeling as though the visually perceivable world is further away in distance.

 - Feeling as though you are looking through somebody else’s eyes.